Banned: Savitsky and the Secret Hoard of Avant-Garde Art

 After a year in the UK writing A Carpet Ride to Khiva, he spent three years in the Pamirs in Tajikistan, training yak herders to comb their yaks for their cashmere-like down.
 Next came two years in Kyrgyzstan, living in the world’s largest natural walnut forest and establishing a wood-carving workshop.
 Chris has recently finished rowing and studying at Oxford, and a curacy at St. Barnabas in North Finchley.
 He is now taking two years out to focus on writing fiction.
 As well as lecturing for the Arts Society he leads tours to Central Asia, where a large part of his heart remains.

-This lecture will be streamed online on Wednesday 2nd September 2020 at 11:00am.
-TAS RLS members will be invited by email to join the lecture.
+This lecture was streamed online on Wednesday 2nd September 2020 at 11:00am.

 Just before the coronavirus lockdown in March, Chris recorded a YouTube lecture on Soviet Propaganda in Central Asian Monumental Art.
 This can be viewed by clicking on the following link: